dweathers/dweathers.github.io/174/sum2020-syllabus.md

 * (I) A solution is *incomplete* if it is only partially completed or if the writing is completely unclear or illegible.
 The incomplete solution shows that the student does not yet understand the material, and that further learning is required.
 * (NR) A solution is *not revisable* if it was not attempted at all; or if the attempt is obviously not in good faith.
 A solution (or lack thereof) marked "not revisable" is -- you guessed it! -- not eligible to be revised, because the student may be sandbagging for a free one-week extension.
 You should make a good effort on every problem.

-**Weekly exams.** Every week there will be an exam consisting of two parts: (I) a timed multiple choice portion and (II) an open-note free-response portion.
-The multiple choice portion is designed to test whether you have retained enough basic information about the concepts; the time will be strict enough that you would rather not use your notes.
-The free-response portion will be more difficult, but you are allowed to use your notes, and some of these problems may be reassessed. **Though you may use your notes on the free-response portion, you are not allowed to collaborate with any other person.
-This includes posting the question to tutoring services.
-I will find out, and you will earn a 0.**
+Another feature of mastery-based grading is rewarding growth.
+You are not expected to know everything on the first day of class -- just by the last day!
+So, you will be able to revise much of your work in this class.

+When each assignment's solutions are posted, you will have a good idea of whether you did well.
+At this point, you may choose up to two problems on that assignment to be reassessed.
+The homework may be revised as many times as necessary *within one week of the solutions being posted,* subject to my ability to respond and give meaningful feedback.
+(So for best results, e-mail early.)
+If you score better on the new problems, the better score will replace the old one.

+**Weekly exams.** There will be an exam on the Monday of the second, third, fourth, and fifth weeks.
+These exams will be taken in person over Teams in a two-hour block.
+Exam problems will be similar to homework problems.

+Each exam beginning with the second will give you a chance to revise questions from the previous exam.
+For example, the third exam will contain questions from the material covered since the second exam -- all of which must be attempted -- and questions from the material covered on the second exam.
+Keep track of how well you do on each exam question, and if necessary, you may choose questions from this group to revise.
+The final exam will contain questions that allow you to revise questions from the fourth exam.

 **Final exam.** On the last day of class there will be a final exam.
-It will be a longer exam of the same type as the weekly exams, and again, **you will earn a 0 if you are caught trying to collaborate.**
+It will be a longer exam of the same type as the weekly exams.
+The final exam may not be revised.

 **Participation.** I have an introductory activity planned, as well as weekly activities.
 Participation in these will earn a score of Good, Adequate, or Lacking at the end of the semester.
 Students who make a good-faith effort to participate in all of the activities will earn a Good; students who only participate in some activities or participate half-heartedly will earn an Adequate; students who do not participate enough for an Adequate score will earn a Lacking.
-Your participation score is up to my discretion, but will be administered fairly.
+Your participation score is up to my discretion, but you may expect it to be administered fairly.

 **Your final grade.** One goal of mastery-based grading is that you will always know what your grade is and what needs to be done in order to pass the course.
 Below are the minimum cutoffs for each grade.